...

 Is Dermal Filler Good for Your Skin

-As popular and cost-effective alternatives for facial rejuvenation treatments, dermal fillers involve no necessary surgical procedures.
+As popular and cost-effective alternatives for facial rejuvenation treatments, dermal fillers for skin rejuvenation involve no necessary surgical procedures.
 These products are gel-like substances that are injected underneath the skin.
-Dermal fillers are used in ultimately restoring the younger-looking volume in the face.
+Dermal fillers are used to ultimately restore the younger-looking volume in the face.
 These injectables can help plump those thin lips, enhance your shallow contours, soften those facial creases and wrinkles, improve the appearance of your recessed scars, and decrease those shadows found on your lower lids.

-In addition, dermal fillers cannot provide the same results surgical facelifts offer.
+In addition, dermal fillers cannot provide the same results as a surgical facelift.
 Please remember that dermal fillers are temporary, and ongoing treatments are needed for long-lasting results.

 Hyaluronic Acid (HA)